 What is the best fertility clinic?

 The best fertility clinic is one which supports you with transparent and clear pricing, easy access to staff including coordinators, nurses and doctors, great emotional support and empathy.
 Additionally, “the best fertility clinic” should be able to provide information about expected IVF outcomes based on your individual medical situation.
 You may not have a guarantee that the treatment will be successful but you should know you are supported by professionals who care.
-Ultimately, it comes down to a matter of interpretation and personal judgement.
-The best fertility clinic is one which makes you feel safe, comfortable and confident; it is one which offers you the best possible chance of successful treatment and it is one which offers care and support in a transparent and honest manner.
+Ultimately, it comes down to a matter of interpretation and personal judgment.
+The best fertility clinic is one that makes you feel safe, comfortable and confident; it is one that offers you the best possible chance of successful treatment and it is one that offers care and support in a transparent and honest manner.

 What makes a good fertility clinic, the best?